Alexis Blue: 2010

+On 22 July, Alexis Blue announced on their website that the band would break up after five years.
+The members said that the group had band has run its course, and need fresh projects to concentrate on.
+To mark their five-year anniversary, they scheduled a final headline concert on 1st October 2010, in style with a 14+ headline gig at the Masque in Liverpool.

+The band members, Andrew, Mark, Paul, and Tom, thanked their fans and the people who had been there for them during their career.
+They said that the success they achieved was due to this support.
+Before the final performance, the group intended to complete their existing professional work and they promised to provide updates on their future work later.

 2015

 At the start of 2015, Andrew, Mark and Paul announced on social media that they will reform for a one-off gig and album release set for later in the year.

 The newly reformed 3-piece spent the summer months recording their album in Elevator Studios in Liverpool.
 In October, the band played a successful come back gig at the Zanzibar in Liverpool with session bass player Zak Jones, and subsequently released their album titled Tell Me Where To Go, made up of re-worked versions of old songs and one new track.
 This was released via iTunes and Spotify, and also a limited run of 50 CD's.
 The band rounded off their reunion year, featuring as main support for The Ordinary Boys at Wigan Old Courts in November.